MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 ```

 If you change to a subscription that is in a different tenant, you will also be changing the active tenant.
 To learn how to add a new subscription to your Azure Active Directory tenant, see [Associate or add an Azure subscription to your Azure Active Directory tenant](/azure/active-directory/active-directory-how-subscriptions-associated-directory).

+If you received a "The subscription of ... doesn't exist...", see [Troubleshooting](#troubleshooting) for possible solutions.

 ## Create Azure management groups